cloudControl/documentation/Guides/Python/Pyramid.md

 # Deploying a Pyramid application
 [Pyramid] is described as a "small, fast, down-to-earth, open-source Python web application development framework."
 And it is as fast and down-to-earth to make Pyramid work on clouControl!
 Within minutes, you are going to deploy a simple "Hello World!"
 Pyramid application on [cloudControl].

-(To learn more about features, please consult our documentation on [Python buildpack].)
+(To learn more about supported features, please consult our documentation on [Python buildpack].)

 ## Prerequisites
 Feel free to simply read through this document...
 However, if you wish to finish this tutorial, you may need: